Yasmin Frampton

 Initially I just wanted to learn the basic skills I needed to be better able to listen to others and that provided a stepping stone to getting the job that I really wanted.
 Despite this, my first ever counselling skills course meant so much more to me than simply ticking a box, it was an eye-opener to how powerful listening and attending to another human being can be.
 I realised that I wanted to understand more than the basics and went on to complete the full Diploma in Therapeutic Counselling that has enabled me to work as a professional counsellor.

 Upon completion of my counselling diploma I decided that I wanted to undertake further study in the area of psychology - what I wanted was to better understand the research base and theory that underpinned my therapeutic practice.
 I am glad that I did this as I frequently draw upon my education in psychology during my work with clients.
-As well as enhancing my therapeutic practice, I hope to use my psychology degree to conduct research into effective, evidence-based treatments for a variety of psychological difficulties.
+As well as enhancing my therapeutic practice, in the future, I hope to use my psychology degree to conduct research into effective, evidence-based treatments for a variety of psychological difficulties.
 I am particularly interested in researching the active role that clients play in their own therapy and how this impacts therapeutic outcomes.

 I continue to enjoy learning about counselling, psychotherapy and psychology and I am always striving to deepen my understanding, develop my skills and broaden my knowledge - I see this as an important part of my job as a counsellor.